agustux/guschat/ansible/README.md

 # run user modifications here as root

-# only if the user was not created during debian installation:
+# to create a sudoer user with diabled password:
-adduser --ingroup sudo gus # (gus123)
+sudo adduser --disabled-password --ingroup sudo gus

-# if the user was created during debian installation:
-sudo usermod -aG sudo gus
+# to remove sudo password for that user
 echo 'gus ALL=(ALL) NOPASSWD:ALL' > /etc/sudoers.d/gus

 apt install sudo -y
 ```